jorgoose/portfolio-website-v2/src/content/work/everynetnet.md

 ### Project Mission

 The mission of EveryNetNet is to provide a platform where investors can discover undervalued net-net companies.
 EveryNetNet strives to offer valuable insights and resources that empower investors to make informed investment decisions.

+The platform automates the search process for net-net stocks, which investors would typically have to do manually by sifting through SEC and other financial filings.
+By providing this streamlined solution, we help independent investors and investment firms better research these companies and capitalize on their growth potential.

 ### Long-Term Vision